I'm not the Immortal Artist. You are

 I cannot tell you how much this question has haunted me over the past few years.
-In fact its bothered me so much that I've totally avoided it as a subject matter for this blog.

 Okay, so what about regulations?
 Should their be new laws in place to help us handle things like this?
-The Christians would tell us "yes, we need laws to protect us!"
-I can't see how new laws will do anything but make things more complex.
-No matter what one side or the other will be pissed off.
+The christians would tell us "yes, we need laws to protect us!"
+But I can't see how new laws will do anything but make things more complex.
+No matter what, one side or the other will be pissed off.
 If laws are enacted that allow some of us to discriminate then where are we in the end?
 Eventually everyone is discriminating in some way against someone else.

 So how do I, the creative, resolve this moral dilemma?

 Some make the argument that the best thing a creative person can do is to botch the job so badly that the particular client would never want to come near you again.
 If your a baker then spit in the cake and use alum instead of baking soda.
 If your a photographer then make every photo as blurry as you can.
 Meet extremism with extremism.